brianadams2337/containerstore-demo/README.md

 ## About SCAYLE Storefront

-SCAYLE Storefront application is an all-in-one starter kit for building high-performance e-commerce shops for the SCAYLE Commerce Engine.
+SCAYLE Storefront Application is an all-in-one starter kit for building high-performance e-commerce shops for the SCAYLE Commerce Engine.
 It makes it quick and easy to build a best-in-class shop frontend.
-The latest version of the Storefront application is based on Nuxt and Vue 3 and consists of two parts:
+The latest version of the Storefront Application is based on Nuxt and Vue 3 and consists of two parts:

 - Storefront SDKs: the headless storefront that provides design-agnostic business logic, feature packages, composables, and several helpers and utilities to simplify